 - Leads (wires) were connected to the pacemaker, and one end of the wires was threaded through a vein into your heart.
 The skin over the area where the pacemaker was placed was closed with stitches.

 Most pacemakers have only one or two wires that go to the heart.
 These wires stimulate one or more of the chambers of the heart to squeeze (contract) when the heartbeat gets too slow.
+A special type of pacemaker can be used for people with heart failure.
+It has three leads to help the heart beat in a more coordinated manner.

 Some pacemakers also can deliver electric shocks to the heart that can stop life-threatening arrhythmias (irregular heartbeats).
 These are called "cardioverter defibrillators."